Cochise College operates two physical libraries and a robust online collection of e-books, streaming media, and articles.

 E-Books & Streaming Media

-All Subjects, Reference E-books, General & Subject-specific Encylopedias, Handbooks, & Dictionaries – Find answers fast!
+All Subjects, Reference E-books, General & Subject-specific Encyclopedias, Handbooks, & Dictionaries – Find answers fast!
 If you’re not sure where to start researching a topic, this is the place.
 Better than Wikipedia, you can use Credo sources for research papers.

 Films on Demand

 All Subjects, Streaming Educational & Documentary Films – Over 20,000 streaming programs available 24/7 from producers such PBS, Ken Burns, Khan Academy, Smithsonian Education, TEDTalks, and National Geographic.
 Most films include closed-captioning and transcripts.

 American Welding Society Library